CMUSchwartzLab/Sc-TUSV-ext/README.md

       - `graphviz` <br>
       - `biopython` <br>
       - `PyVCF`
-- To acquire Gurobi license, you can sign up as an academic user in the Gurobi website - [https://www.gurobi.com/downloads/end-user-license-agreement-academic/](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
+- We use the Gurobi optimzer for Sc-TUSV-ext.
+To acquire Gurobi license, you can sign up as an academic user in the Gurobi website - [https://www.gurobi.com/downloads/end-user-license-agreement-academic/](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).